 In order to communicate to other departments and applications whether this is an interface across the domain boundary that can be used outside the domain, this can also be added.
 Thus, our previous example becomes:

 We refer to this topic as our data-bearing topic: the actual records of our batch are in this topic.
 The information about the batch itself, whether the associated records are ready and where they are located, we publish in a second Topic, the Event Topic:

 The desired degree of parallelization can be controlled by the number of partitions of the Event Topic.

 We have published an article “Topic naming conventions” that outlines our suggestions and experiences with topic naming.
 To help with choosing the number of partitions, we have written this article: “How many partitions do I need?”.

 The structure of the data

-After the topics have been created according to our needs, we will start to design the data sets.
+After the topics have been created, we start to design the data sets.
 Before we begin, let’s take another look at the requirements that will be imposed on our application: